simcha/node-cache-ts/README.md

 We took 5.1.2 rewriten it to TypeScript and added high performance options in separate class

-## BREAKING MAJOR RELEASE v5.x

-The recent 5.x release:
-* dropped support for node versions before 8.x!
-* removed the callback-based api from all methods (you can re-enable them with the option `enableLegacyCallbacks`)

-## BREAKING MAJOR RELEASE v6.x UPCOMING
+## BREAKING CHANGES since node-cache

-Although not breaking per definition, our typescript rewrite will change internal functions and their names.
+Although not breaking per definition, our typescript rewrite changed internal function.

-Please get in contact with us, if you are using some parts of snow-cache's internal api so we can work something out!
+Cache is not suporting `useClones` option set to `true` with functions as values.
+Use `SnowCache` to achive similar or better effect.

 # Install

 ```bash
 	npm install snow-cache --save
 ```

-Or just require the `node_cache.js` file to get the superclass

 # Examples: